epccs/RPUno/readme.md

 ## Overview

-This no frills programmable board has an Arduino-style header and an easy to use ATmega328p microcontroller.
+This no frills programmable Solar Controller board has an Arduino-style header and an easy to use ATmega328p microcontroller.
 The embedded LT3652 solar charge controller manages power storage for a remote bare metal control and data acquisition application.

 [Store](https://www.tindie.com/products/ron-sutherland/rpuno/)